Changes to ticket refund rules from 1 April 2026

 -

-Please get in touch and we’ll be happy to look into it for you.
+Just get in touch and we’ll take a look into it for you.

 Do the refund changes apply wherever I buy my ticket from?